-In many part of the country, internet connectivity and wireless data are not at all a guarantee.
-And those areas are often the places where strong grassroots organizing work is more important, not less!
+In many parts of the country, internet connectivity and wireless data are not at all a guarantee.
+And those areas are often the places where strong grassroots organizing work is most important!
 This is why Reach is proud to offer expansive offline capabilities in the app!
 In this article, we’ll discuss what is possible while offline and how to take full advantage of offline Reaching.

 Seamless Offline Transitions